How much is car insurance for new drivers in 2024?

 Age is just one of the contributing factors to how much you pay for car insurance.
 Other attributes insurers take into account include:

 • Where you live can play a big part in how much you pay for an auto insurance policy.
-If you’re in a large city, you might pay more than someone who lives in a rural area due to greater traffic or crime, for example.
+If you’re in a large city, you might spend more than someone who lives in a rural area due to more significant traffic or crime, for example.
 Further, each state has its own insurance regulatory body and laws, which can also affect rates.

 • What you drive.
-Some cars are far more expensive to insure than others, due to statistical likelihood of incidents, theft or dangerous driving.
-Cars that are more costly to repair will carry with them heftier premiums, so consider your vehicle when you’re comparing insurance policies, and the potential insurance rate hikes when you’re looking for a new car.
+Some cars are far more expensive to insure than others due to the statistical likelihood of incidents, theft or dangerous driving.
+Vehicles that are more costly to repair will carry with them heftier premiums, so consider your vehicle when comparing insurance policies and the potential insurance rate hikes when looking for a new car.

-• Nationwide, men file more claims than women do, and as such pay slightly more for car insurance on average.
+• Your gender.
+Nationwide, men file more claims than women and pay slightly more for car insurance on average.
 That said, this is one of the smaller contributing factors to what you’ll pay for car insurance, and depending on where you live, your state may not be allowed to take your gender into account at all.

-• Credit history.
+• Your credit history.
 Insurers look at things like your track record of making payments on time, whether you have missed payments, and how much debt you have to determine your credit history.
 It’s been found that drivers with lower credit histories are more likely to file claims, thus making them riskier to insure.
-Note that your credit history is different from your credit score, which is used by lenders.
+Note that your credit history is different from your credit score, which lenders use.

 Why is car insurance for teen drivers so expensive?